 - Coma (sometimes)

-In non-diabetics, blood ketones are usually ordered when a person has symptoms associated with ketosis or ketoacidosis.
+In people who do not have diabetes, blood ketones are usually ordered when someone has symptoms associated with ketosis or ketoacidosis, such as those with alcoholic ketoacidosis (AKA) or prolonged starvation.

 What does the test result mean?

-If blood ketone levels are increased, then the person has some degree of ketosis or ketoacidosis.
+If blood ketone levels are increased, then you have some degree of ketosis or ketoacidosis.

-If levels are low or normal, then the person either does not have excess ketone production or the ketone body that is elevated is not being detected by the test method used.
+If levels are low or normal, then you either do not have excess ketone production or the ketone body that is elevated is not being detected by the test method used.

 Is there anything else I should know?